skip to content

 Seminars & classes

 Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the courses selected.
-Seminars are designed to be interactive and preparation, and participation in seminars is expected of all students.
+Seminars are interactive and preparation, and participation in seminars is expected of all students.
 In all taught modules, students may be required to give seminar-style presentations from time to time.
 Most modules include a number of seminars during Michaelmas and Lent terms.

 Lectures